 If you’re new to the crypto world, you might not have heard of liquid mining or yield farming.
 Nevertheless, you will learn about them and how to increase your passive income by mining liquidity today.

-Liquidity mining is sustainable because liquidity will always be needed in the crypto market.
-However, some view it as an unsustainbale way to grow your income.
+Liquidity mining is sustainable because the crypto market will always need liquidity.
+However, some view it as an unsustainable way to grow your income.
 Sure with the crypto market in general, there’s no stability – unless you’re dealing with stable coins – but as with every other investment, you monitor the market and change strategies when you need to.

 Yield farming is a legit way to increase your coins.
 This article is a yield farming guide.
 I will break down what yield farming is, how to get into it, yield farming tips, and answer all questions.